STUDENT BEHAVIOUR POLICY PRIMARY

 Philosophy and Rationale

-At St. George International School and Preschool we operate on the belief that all students have the right to learn.
+At At St. George International School & Preschool (SGIS) we operate on the belief that all students have the right to learn.
 To do so means that each student works towards creating a climate that is both positive and productive.
 No student has the right to choose behaviour that infringes upon the learning of others.
 We also believe that students should be given the support and encouragement they need to learn and demonstrate positive behaviour at all times.

 SGIS further believes that the home and school must share the responsibility for teaching children positive behaviour.
 By working together, we can increase the probability that students will learn responsibility and respect for themselves and others, as well as positive behaviour traits for life.